hanzhang24/Slogo/doc/DESIGN.md

 * Adding new front end component
   * Initialization and display can be added as `__View` class
+  * Add the front end component to either one of the Screen classes to decide where it will be displayed
+  * Input in the properties files the respective indicies in which the element lays within the GridPane
   * If the component requires specific information from the Model, add a hidden command to fetch the required information through the existing `Parser`-`Controller`-`Model`-`ViewPayload` track
       * Format a special command to fetch the data from the view and disable history logging
   * If the component requires a special data format, add a new `ViewCommand` to format the needed structure
+  * Add styling in the respective css sheets for the newly created class to apply styling to the element

 * Loading a configuration